deeplook/sparklines/README.rst

 characters with a single horizontal line on different vertical positions.
 This would work only with a dedicated font, which is way beyond the scope of this tool and which would significantly complicate its usage.
 So we stick to these
-characters: "▁▂▃▄▅▆▇█", including a blank when there is no value.
+characters: "▁▂▃▄▅▆▇█", and use a blank for missing values.

 This code was tested ok for Python 2.6 to 2.7 and 3.2 to 3.5.